AcalaCommunity/community-directory/README.md

 ### 2) Download GitHub Desktop

 Next we're going to download and install [GitHub Desktop](https://desktop.github.com/).
 GitHub desktop is an application developed by GitHub that allows you to do common git commands without having to go through the terminal.
-We're going to be using it for the rest of this tutorial.

 ## Making a contribution